EncounterMuseum/encounter-museum/traditions/aboriginal.md

 origin: Tennessee, USA
 size: Small stone - 3.5 inches / 9 cm.
 X 1.5 inches 4 cm.
 Large stone - 3.75 inches / 9.5 cm.
 X 3 inches / 8 cm.
 ---
 Displayed is a grey stone gorget (ornament or decoration) worn on a leather cord around the neck by Native Americans as a type of decoration or breastplate.
-During the 1800s these adornments were referred to as “peep stones” or “seer stones” by some non-Natives who claimed revelations were received by looking (peeping) through the holes in the stone.
+During the 1800s these adornments were referred to as “peep stones” or “seer stones” by some non-Natives who claimed to receive revelations by looking (peeping) through the holes in the stone.
 A "peep stone" similar to this is featured in Latter-day Saint history as a tool used by Joseph Smith, Jr. to translate the Book of Mormon and receive revelations.

 [Wikipedia: Gorget](http://en.wikipedia.org/wiki/Gorget)